 - Artistic excellence and innovation within applicant’s field/medium;

 The Arts Innovator Award’s panel consists of five working artists from across Washington State with expertise in a variety of disciplines and practices.
 Panelists have several weeks to review and score applications through Submittable.
 While reviewing applications, panelists are asked to apply a lens of racial and geographic equity.
-They meet to discuss the highest-ranking applicants; select eight finalists, two per disciplinary category (literary, media, performing, and visual arts), for in person interviews; and choose two recipients based on the selection criteria.
-2021 panels will be held virtually via Zoom.
-Interviews are held on May 13.
-Finalist orientation will be held on May 11.
+They meet to discuss the highest-ranking applicants; select eight finalists, two per disciplinary category (literary, media, performing, and visual arts), for interviews; and choose two recipients based on the selection criteria.
+2022 panels will be held virtually via Zoom.
+Interviews are held on Thursday, May 12.
+Finalist orientation will be held on Tuesday, May 10.
 Artists selected as finalists must be available for interviews.

 March – May Panel review.